-The 3-3-1 models extend the scalar sector of the SM into three $SU(3)_{L}$ scalar triplets: one heavy triplet field with a Vacuum Expectation Value (VEV) at high energy scale $\langle \chi \rangle =\nu _{\chi }$, which breaks the symmetry $SU(3)_{L}\otimes U(1)_{X}$ into the SM electroweak group $SU(2)_{L}\otimes U(1)_{Y}$, and two lighter triplets with VEVs at the electroweak scale $\langle \rho \rangle =\upsilon _{\rho }$ and $\langle \eta \rangle =\upsilon _{\eta }$, which trigger Electroweak Symmetry Breaking.
-Besides that, as shown in Ref. \cite{331Higgsdecays}, the 3-3-1 model can explain the number of events in the $h\rightarrow \gamma \gamma $ decay, recently observed at the LHC, since the heavy exotic quarks, the charged Higges and the heavy charged gauge bosons contribute to this process.
-On the other hand, the 3-3-1 model reproduces a specialized Two Higgs Doublet Model type III (2HDM-III) in the low energy limit, where both triplets $\rho $ and $\eta $ are decomposed into two hypercharge-one $ SU(2)_{L}$ doublets plus charged and neutral singlets.
+\quad In the 3-3-1 models, one heavy triplet field with a Vacuum Expectation Value (VEV) at high energy scale $\nu _{\chi }$, breaks the symmetry $ SU(3)_{L}\otimes U(1)_{X}$ into the SM electroweak group $SU(2)_{L}\otimes U(1)_{Y}$, while the another two lighter triplets with VEVs at the electroweak scale $\upsilon _{\rho }$ and $\upsilon _{\eta }$, trigger the Electroweak Symmetry Breaking \cite{Hernandez:2013mcf}.
+Besides that, the 3-3-1 model could possibly explain the excess of events in the $h\rightarrow \gamma \gamma $ decay, recently observed at the LHC, since the heavy exotic quarks, the charged Higges and the heavy charged gauge bosons contribute to this process.
+On the other hand, the 3-3-1 model reproduces an specialized Two Higgs Doublet Model type III (2HDM-III) in the low energy limit, where both electroweak triplets $\rho $ and $\eta $ are decomposed into two hypercharge-one $SU(2)_{L}$ doublets plus charged and neutral singlets.
 Thus, like the 2HDM-III, the 3-3-1 model can predict huge flavor changing neutral currents (FCNC) and CP-violating effects, which are severely suppressed by experimental data at electroweak scales.
 In the 2HDM-III, for each quark type, up or down, there are two Yukawa couplings.
 One of the Yukawa couplings is for generating the quark masses, and the other one produces the flavor changing couplings at tree level.
 One way to remove both the huge FCNC and CP-violating effects, is by imposing discrete symmetries, obtaining two types of 3-3-1 models (type I and II models), which exhibit the same Yukawa interactions as the 2HDM type I and II at low energy where each fermion is coupled at most to one Higgs doublet.
-In the 3-3-1 model type I, one Higgs triplet (for example, $\rho $) provide masses to the phenomenological up- and down-type quarks, simultaneously.
-In the type II, one Higgs triplet ($\eta $) gives masses to the up-type quarks and the other triplet ($\rho $) to the down-type quarks.
-In the type III, both Higgs triplets ($\eta $) and ($\rho $) gives masses to the up-type and down type quarks.
-Recently, authors in Refs. \cite{331-2hdm} and \cite {Hernandez:2013mcf} discuss the mass structures in the framework of the I-type and II-type 331 model, respectively.
-In this paper we obtain different structures for the $S_{3}$ type III-like model.
-We choose the $ S_{3}$ discrete symmetry since it is the smallest non-Abelian discrete symmetry group that contains a two-dimensional irreducible representation which can connect two maximally mixed generations.
-Thereby we group the scalar fields into doublet and non trivial $S_{3}$ singlet representations.
-Regarding the quark sector, we group left handed quarks as well as the right handed bottom quark into $S_{3}$ singlet representations while the remaining right handed quarks are assigned to $S_{3}$ doublet representations.
-We found that the down type quarks acquire tree level masses while in the up sector only the heavy $T$ quark and the top quark acquire tree level masses.
-The remaining charm and up quarks acquire masses by six dimensional operators.
-The breaking of universality in the dimensionless couplings of the six dimensional operators is crucial to generate the up quark mass.
-Our model describes a realistic pattern of SM quark masses and mixings.
-Our model is more minimal than the model described in Ref.\cite{331S3} since the latter has a larger scalar sector and introduces a new charge $U(1)_{ \mathcal{L}}$ responsible for lepton number and lepton parity.
-The lepton parity symmetry introduced in Ref.\cite{331S3} suppresses the mixing between ordinary quarks and exotic quarks.
-The work described in Ref.\cite{331S3} is more focused in the lepton sector, while in the quark sector, the obtained quark mass matrices are diagonal and the quark mixing matrix is trivial.
+In the 3-3-1 model type I, one Higgs electroweak triplet (for example, $\rho $) provide masses to the phenomenological up- and down-type quarks, simultaneously.
+In the type II, one Higgs triplet ($\eta $) gives masses to the up-type quarks and the other triplet ($\rho $) to the down-type quarks \cite{Hernandez:2013mcf}.